callistachang/RPi-Stuff/README.md

 ### Port Forwarding (for SSH access via DuckDNS subdomain)

-`192.168.3.1` on the browser > Settings > 安全设置 > NAT 服务 > 端口映射.
+For my router, it is `192.168.3.1` on the browser > Settings > 安全设置 > NAT 服务 > 端口映射.
 There, I can set up port forwarding for port 22 (or any other port, really).
 I found my router's address by typing `ipconfig` on the command prompt and finding out the Default Gateway address.

 Now, I can SSH to my RPi via PuTTY, with `callista.duckdns.org` as my IP address.